cafaray/query-injector/README.md

 - **Randomized Answers**: Correct answer position varies (A, B, C, or D) to prevent predictability
 - **Structured Data**: JSON output with strict validation using Pydantic models
 - **Category System**: 6 predefined categories for organized quiz generation
+- **Source Tracking**: Each answer includes source information for verification
+- **Bulk Upload**: Upload entire quiz database to backend service in one operation

 ## Architecture